Computacenter PLC Expands Share Buy-Back Program

 Computacenter (GB:CCC) has released an update.

-Computacenter PLC has bought back 150,171 of its own shares at an average price of 2370.39 pence each as part of its ongoing share buy-back program, bringing its treasury shares to 11,776,562.
-This move reflects the company’s strategy to enhance shareholder value by reducing the number of shares in circulation.
-Investors may find this buy-back program indicative of Computacenter’s confidence in its financial health and stock performance.
+Computacenter PLC has repurchased 161,168 of its ordinary shares at an average price of 2331.2293 pence each as part of its ongoing share buy-back program.
+This move increases the company’s treasury holdings to over 11 million shares, signaling a strategic effort to boost shareholder value and maintain market confidence.
+Investors might find this buy-back indicative of Computacenter’s strong financial position and commitment to returning capital to shareholders.

 For further insights into GB:CCC stock, check out TipRanks’ Stock Analysis page.